Huaihua Hunan, China Travel Guide

 Travel insurance is recommended.
 Look for policies covering medical emergencies, emergency evacuation, trip cancellation, and losing your bags.

-Look at the policy details attentively to understand what it covers.
+Peruse the policy details attentively to understand what it covers.

 Consult a travel medical professional for personalized advice on vaccinations.

-No different specific vaccinations mandatory for entry.
+No other specific vaccinations mandatory for entry.

 Drink Bottled water or boiled water only.